-Note: To all of our readers visiting our site via a smartphone, please click the “View web version” tab under the word, “Home” at the bottom of the page to access the web version enabling you to access all of our archives on the right side of the page.
+Note: To all of our readers visiting our site via a smartphone, please click the “View web version” tab under the word “Home” at the bottom of the page to access the web version enabling you to access all of our archives on the right side of the page.
 We’ll be updating our site shortly, making these extra steps unnecessary.
 Thank you.

-|Stunning artwork is found on almost every wall in the palace.
+|The stunning artwork is found on almost every wall in the palace.

 News is distressing: the explosion in Beirut; the Air India plane crash in Kerala, India; the ongoing increase in cases of COVID-19 throughout the world, all resulting in horrific loss of life, livelihood, and a sense of well-being can easily spin any of us into a flurry of worry and concern.

 |This is a statue of Marie Antoinette who lived in the famous palace with her children.

-This morning, dear friend Kathy (and Don), currently at their home in Oahu, Hawaii texted that the island is going back into extreme lockdown after an increase in cases when only weeks ago their numbers had been dwindling almost down to zero.
+This morning, dear friend Kathy (and Don), currently at their home in Oahu, Hawaii, texted that the island is going back into extreme lockdown after an increase in cases when their numbers had been dwindling only weeks ago almost down to zero.

-|In the 40 years it took to build Versailles, thousands of workers were employed to participate in the process.
+|In the 40 years, it took to build Versailles, thousands of workers were employed to participate in the process.
 Louis XIV not only lived in the palace but was instrumental in its massive renovation.

 |This portrait of Louis XIV.

 |It was challenging to aim the camera toward the ceilings when there wasn’t enough elbow room for properly aiming the camera.

-|We believe this portrait is Louis XIV when he was young.
+|We believe this portrait was of Louis XIV when he was young.

 |Louis XIV had this statue made of himself dressed as a Roman Emperor to enhance his image.
-He was of a short stature and wore tall wigs in order to enhance the appearance of his height.
+He was of short stature and wore tall wigs to improve the appearance of his height.
 Others in his court were forbidden to wear a wig as tall as his.

 |King’s chamber and bed in the King’s apartment.

-On another matter…our photos today are those taken from our post on this date, August 8, 2014 at this link.
+On another matter…our photos today are those taken from our post on this date, August 8, 2014, at this link.
 With more photos than we can post, we’ve selected a handful of our favorites from the interior of the Palace of Versailles in Paris, France.
 If you’d like to peruse the balance, please click the above link.

-|There were many photo taking tourists in the Hall of Mirrors.
+|There were many photo-taking tourists in the Hall of Mirrors.